LauraWebdev/penpot-desktop/README.md

 # penpot-desktop

 **Archived for other, better alternatives existing.
-Check out https://github.com/KorbsStudio/Penpot-Desktop for more details**
+Check out [KorbsStudio's Penpot-Desktop](https://sudovanilla.com/code/Korbs/Penpot-Desktop) for more details**

 Simple wrapper application for penpot